oracle/node-oracledb/doc/api.md

 [Promises](#promiseoverview) and [Async/Await](#asyncawaitoverview)
 functions.

-Locate your Oracle Database username and password, and the database [connection string](#connectionstrings).
+Locate your Oracle Database [username and password][91], and the database [connection string](#connectionstrings).
 The connection string is commonly of the format `hostname/servicename`, using the hostname where the database is running and the Oracle Database service name of